sashafklein/bip-tracker/docs/intro.md

 More documentation on each of these can be found in the [demo BIP directory](https://www.github.com/sashafklein/bip-tracker/tree/master/docs/Demo/) (also visible [on the site](/Demo/Intro)).

-If starting a new BIP repo, it's easiest to just duplicate the `Demo` repo and put it in the appropriate directory (`Current` or `Past`).
+If starting a new BIP repo, it's easiest to just duplicate the `Demo` directory.

 ### Multimedia